 Head of State: Andrzej Duda backed by the right-wing nationalist Law and Justice party (PiS)

 Political Party: Law and Justice party (Polish abbreviation PiS)

 Political Position: Right-Wing Populist Nationalist

-In 2020, Reporters Without Borders ranked Poland 62/180 in their Press Freedom Index.
+In 2023, Reporters Without Borders ranked Poland 57/180 in their Press Freedom Index.
 The RSF points out that freedom is lessening through “the Government’s growing tendency to criminalize defamation” and “how courts using article 212 under which journalists can be prisoned for defamation.”
-Further, The criminal code specifies that speech which “offends” religious sentiment is subject to a fine, which is typically 5,000 zloty ($1,400), or up to two years in prison for violations.
+Further, The criminal code specifies that speech that “offends” religious sentiment is subject to a fine, typically 5,000 zloty ($1,400), or up to two years in prison for violations.
 Finally, RSF warns that “Poland is about to censor privately-owned media, like its Hungarian ally.”

-Government Influence on Media: Although international organizations, such as Freedom House and Reporters Without Borders, states, overall the press is free and free speech is protected under the Polish Constitution, they also express concern because there have been numerous measures taken by the Law and Justice (PiS) party to increase its political influence over state institutions such as the Public Service Media.
+Although international organizations, such as Freedom House and Reporters Without Borders, state that overall, the press is free and free speech is protected under the Polish Constitution, they also express concern because there have been numerous measures taken by the Law and Justice (PiS) party to increase its political influence over state institutions such as the Public Service Media.
 These measures threaten the progress of democracy in Poland.
 Please find Poland’s National Broadcasting Council (KRRiT) press release in response to Poland’s fall in the rankings here.

-In conclusion, it is fair to say that polish media once under the influence of the Communist parties is now in the process of getting under the complete control of the nationalist, populist right-wing Law and Justice Party.
-Therefore, the Government is having a strong influence on media, and press freedom is being eroded.
+In conclusion, it is fair to say that polish media, once under the influence of the Communist parties, is now in the process of getting under the complete control of the nationalist, populist right-wing Law and Justice Party.
+Therefore, the Government has a strong influence on media, and press freedom is being eroded.